raydac/java-binary-block-parser/README.md

 ![JBBP Logo](https://github.com/raydac/java-binary-block-parser/blob/master/logo.png)

 # Introduction
-Java has some embedded features to parse binary data (for instance ByteBuffer), but I wanted to work with separated bits and describe binary structure in some strong DSL(domain specific language).
-I was very impressed by the [the Python Struct package](https://docs.python.org/2/library/struct.html) package so that I decided to make something like that.
-So JBBP was born.<br>
+Java has some embedded features to parse binary data (for instance ByteBuffer), but sometime it is needed to work on bit level and describe binary structures through some DSL(domain specific language).
+I was impressed by the [the Python Struct package](https://docs.python.org/2/library/struct.html) package and wanted to get something like that for Java.
+So I developed the JBBP library.<br>
-p.s.<br>
-For instance I have been very actively using the framework in [the ZX-Poly emulator](https://github.com/raydac/zxpoly) to parse snapshot files and save results.
 ![Use cases](https://github.com/raydac/java-binary-block-parser/blob/master/docs/jbbp_mm.png)

 # Change log